 The output should look something like this:

 Getting Started with Vagrant

-Now that Vagrant is installed on your Debian machine we let’s see how to create a development environment which is the most common use case.
+Now that Vagrant is installed on your Debian machine, let’s see how to create a development environment.

 The first step is to create a directory which will be the project root directory and hold the Vagrantfile file.
 Vagrantfile is a Ruby file that describes how to configure and provision the virtual machine.